douglasbouchet/SwissFarmSimulation/src/main/scala/Plan.md

     * $\bullet$ agricultural equipment (tractor, cereal bins,...)

 * Add a basic(simple) production of CO2, water & soil pollution, for the food supply chain
+  * $\Rightarrow$ *Next*: Extends to more fields (more gas, social impact, biodiversity, climate, energy and ressources use, nutrients management, plant and crop health, animal husbandry, production)

-* Data structure of lands:
+* Data structure of lands: TODO

+* Connecting differents lands (i.e the network of roads):
+  * We want given a location, to know the nearest (in time travelling) buyer/seller.
+Not as crow flies (think about going from lausanne to thonon, near for bird, high for cars)
+  * Phase 1: Store shortest path to go to from your city to every city in your district, from your district to every other district of your canton, from your canton to every other canton.
+  * $\Rightarrow$ *Next* (Ideal version): you got the shortest path from every starting point to every other point -> O(#address * (# address + # roads)) Big

-* The relationship network, represented as a graph (undirected ?)
+* The relationship network, represented as a graph
+  * Goal: Create relation between agents, in order to make usual buyer/seller, that can have some advantages when making deals, prefers to trade with each other than with others on the market etc.
   * Each agent is represented as a node
   * Relation between agents are represented by edge
   * Edges are created by making exchange between the 2 nodes
-  * Goal of the relationship network: keep track of interactions, to give choice to agent to pick someone from their network, or find someone on the market
   * $\Rightarrow$ next: edge have different level == importance of relationship
     * level1 = basic level, both nodes can directly talk to each other (stored in their local cache)
     * level2:
-      * other node preferred vs market (can be selected randomly with proba)
+      * other node preferred vs market (weighted by proba)
       * access to other node's network ?
-      * contracts can be made easier TODO see contract part to see how this can influence the contracts ?
+      * contracts more advantageous, (some parts not declared ?)
-    * making exchange increase level, don't make decrease
+    * making exchange increase level
+    * don't exchange, delay in delivery, bad payer decrease

 # Phase 2, inclusion of types of agriculture

 ## Types of agriculture: ["definition"](http://www.riav.fr/quels-sont-les-differents-types-agriculture/)

 TBD, possibles types + required and effects needs to be discussed with other people
 - Conventional agriculture
 - Organic farming
 - Sustainable agriculture
 - Integrated agriculture